cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

             password: { get_attribute: [SELF, password] }
 {{< /gsHighlight >}}

-Node by node explanation:
+Node by Node Explanation

-1. Creates a keypair. the private key will be saved under `/tmp/windows-test.pem`.
+1. Creates a keypair.
+The private key is saved under `/tmp/windows-test.pem`.
-2. Creates a Windows server:
+2. Creates a Windows server.
-  * It is set with a relationship to the `my_keypair` node, which will make the server use the it as a public key for authentication, and also use this public key to encrypt its password before posting it to the OpenStack metadata service.
+  * It is set with a relationship to the `my_keypair` node, which makes the server use the it as a public key for authentication, and also makes it use this public key to encrypt the password before posting it to the OpenStack metadata service.
-  * The worker-installer interface operations are given values for the user and password for the `cloudify_agent` input - the password uses the [get_attribute]({{< relref "blueprints/spec-intrinsic-functions.md#get-attribute" >}}) feature to retrieve the decrypted password from the Server's runtime properties (Note that in this example, only the `install` operation was given with this input, but all of the worker installer operations as well as the plugin installer operations should be given with it).
+  * The worker-installer interface operations are supplied with values for the user and password for the `cloudify_agent` input.
+The password uses the [get_attribute]({{< relref "blueprints/spec-intrinsic-functions.md#get-attribute" >}}) feature to retrieve the decrypted password from the Server's runtime properties.
+(Note that in this example, only the `install` operation was supplied with this input, but all of the worker installer operations and the plugin installer operations should be supplied with it).
-  * We define custom userdata which configures WinRM and installs Python on the machine (Windows Server 2012 in this example) once it's up.
+  * Custom userdata is defined that configures WinRM and installs Python on the machine (Windows Server 2012 in this example) after it is up.
 This is required for the Cloudify agent to be installed on the machine.
 {{% /gsCloak %}}

 # Tips

-* It is highly recommended to **ensure that OpenStack names are unique** (for a given type): While OpenStack allows for same name objects, having identical names for objects of the same type might lead to ambiguities and errors.
+* It is highly recommended that you **ensure that OpenStack names are unique** (for a given type).
+While OpenStack allows same name objects, having identical names for objects of the same type might lead to ambiguities and errors.

-* To set up DNS servers for OpenStack servers (whether it's the Cloudify Manager or application VMs), one may use the OpenStack `dns_nameservers` parameter for the [Subnet type](#cloudifyopenstacknodessubnet) - that is, pass the parameter directly to Neutron by using the `args` input of the operations in Subnet node, e.g.:
+* To set up DNS servers for OpenStack servers (whether Cloudify Manager or application VMs), you can use the OpenStack `dns_nameservers` parameter for the [Subnet type](#cloudifyopenstacknodessubnet), meaning that you can pass the parameter directly to Neutron by using the `args` input of the operations in Subnet node, e.g.:
 {{< gsHighlight  yaml  >}}
 my_subnet_node:
   interfaces: